Cricket in the South-West of France is generously sponsored by Blevins Franks,

-As in 2014, the entry forms are in French, to enable us - if necessary - to show France Cricket and the Préfecture that you are taking part in competitions which are properly organised and regulated.
-And the forms carry the special wording, approved at AGM 2014, about the wearing of helmets by batsmen.
+As in 2015, the entry forms are in French, to enable us - if necessary - to show France Cricket and the Préfecture that you are taking part in competitions which are properly organised and regulated.
+And the forms continue to carry the special wording, approved at AGM 2014, about the wearing of helmets by batsmen.

 Posted 20111025: A reminder of the various ECB regulations and guidelines on the protection of our younger players.
 Umpires will be familiar with these, from the plasticised cards issued to them.
 They are published here for the benefit of captains and coaches, and parents, too.